MultiSafepay/docs/content/payments/features/3d-secure/dynamic-3d.md

 {{< alert-notice >}} **Important:** Removing the layer of security provided by 3D Secure increases the risk of fraud.
 You bear the risk and become liable for any [fraud-related chargebacks](/payments/chargebacks/). {{< /alert-notice>}}

 ## Applying for Dynamic 3D Secure
-To apply to use Dynamic 3D Secure, email your account manager at <sales@multisafepay.com>
+To apply to use Dynamic 3D Secure, email <sales@multisafepay.com>

 You must: